Air Quality Index

 The map below provides data for pollutants measured at specific locations in the monitoring network.
 Select a site to access additional data, including current and five-day trends.

 In addition to the regulatory-grade monitors displayed on the map below, there are two PM2.5 sensors (non-regulatory grade) at the Turnbull Wildlife Refuge and at Greenbluff monitoring sites.
-What are sensors and how does sensor data compare to regulatory monitoring data?
-Refer to FAQs near the bottom of this webpage.
+Learn more about sensors.

 - Locations measuring the predominant air pollutant this hour